Netamaru/tg-message-lifeguard/README.md

 - Focusing on messages deleted by specific moderators
 - Analyzing deletion patterns by user

+### 🧵 Thread/Topic Filtering (New Feature)
+You can now filter messages by specific threads or forum topics:
+- **Enter a specific thread/topic ID:** Only backup messages from that thread/topic.
+- **Enter `0`:** No filter - backup messages from all threads/topics (default behavior).

+This works with:
+- **Forum Topics:** Filter by forum topic ID in Telegram groups with topics enabled
+- **Reply Threads:** Filter by the original message ID that started a reply thread
+- **Regular Messages:** Use the message ID itself for messages that aren't part of threads

+**How to find thread/topic IDs:**
+- **Forum topics:** Right-click on topic title → Copy message link → Extract the topic ID from URL
+- **Reply threads:** Use the message ID of the first message in the thread
+- **Message inspection:** Use developer tools or Telegram clients that show message details

 ---

 ## 📥 Output and Recovery Management

 ### 📁 Folder Structure
 The recovered media files and `dump.json` will be automatically organized in the following structure:

+**Without thread filtering:**
 ```
 backup/
 └── {channel_id}/